KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 The exception that is thrown by the marshaler when it encounters a System.Runtime.InteropServices.MarshalAsAttribute it does not support.

-    [System.Runtime.InteropServices.MarshalDirectiveException]::New("the marshaler when it encounters a System.Runtime.InteropServices.MarshalAsAttribute it does not support.")
+    throw [System.Runtime.InteropServices.MarshalDirectiveException]::New("the marshaler when it encounters a System.Runtime.InteropServices.MarshalAsAttribute it does not support.")

 * [MSDN](http://msdn.microsoft.com/en-us/library/System.Runtime.InteropServices.MarshalDirectiveException.aspx)